ryt/activity-metrics/README.md

 Overview
 --------
 Activity metrics is a tool that can be used to analyze and display personal activity statistics.
 The app works by parsing daily log files that are written with a simple formatting style.
 The parsed data can then be converted into spreadsheets (e.g. timesheets), charts, and other useful formats such as custom textual and graphical data displays.
-For installation, navigate to the [installation](#Installation) section at the bottom otherwise keep reading for a simple overview of the system.
+For installation, navigate to the [installation](#Installation) section at the bottom, otherwise keep reading for a simple overview of the system.

 ### Basics